What You Should Know About PTSD and Substance Abuse

 On the other hand, substance dependence is a medical term used to describe continued substance abuse even after significant problems related to the use of alcohol or drugs have developed.
 Some of the signs of chemical dependence include the following:

+Dual diagnosis is a condition in which a person has a mental illness and an addiction to alcohol or other drugs.
 Their attempt to cure themselves through alcohol and drug abuse will eventually lead to an increased tolerance to their substance of choice.
 Unfortunately, this self-medication tactic often leaves them worse off than before.
 Unless they seek professional help, it would be virtually impossible for them to break this vicious cycle.